 Here are some online suppliers you can use to create a customised and branded box for as little as $1:

-This is crucial step for the success of your pre-launch campaign.
+This is a crucial step for the success of your pre-launch campaign.
 Your box needs to look visually appealing to your target audience, which means you need a variety of high-quality, clean photos of your product.

 Consider hiring a freelance photographer or photography business to take photos of your product for a professional feel without breaking the bank.
 If you'd rather tackle the photography yourself, with a bit of creativity it's possible to take amazing DIY product photos from home.